websiteofav/nasa-near-earth-objects/README.md

 # Predciting the probability whether a space object will collide with Earth or not given the following features

-   1> Minimum Estimated Diameter in Kilometres
+   1. Minimum Estimated Diameter in Kilometres
-   2> Maximum Estimated Diameter in Kilometres
+   2. Maximum Estimated Diameter in Kilometres
-   3> Velocity Relative to Earth
+   3. Velocity Relative to Earth
-   4> Distance in Kilometres missed
+   4. Distance in Kilometres missed
-   5>Describes intrinsic luminosity
+   5. Describes intrinsic luminosity

 ## We have used a Random Forest Classifier to predict.
 The test metrics are as follows -
    1>Accuracy =  0.9202994275649493,